Diphenhydramine Hcl Drug Details (Generic)

 What side effects may I notice from receiving Diphenhydramine?

--trouble passing urine
+-Trouble passing urine

 This list may not describe all possible side effects for Diphenhydramine.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Source: FDASominex Maximum Strength Side Effects (Brand)
+Source: FDAChild dimetapp cough-Allergy Side Effects (Brand)

 What side effects may I notice from receiving Diphenhydramine?